Measuring Pharma’s Adoption of Industry 4.0

 Pace of Adopting Innovation

 Determining the pace of adoption for specific technologies in the pharmaceutical sector and other manufacturing industries can provide a clear picture about the overall pace of adopting innovation and, specifically, the lack of innovation attempted by pharmaceutical manufacturing.
 Drugs are products with sensitive impact in society, and they need to be well controlled throughout their entire life cycle.
 Taking this assumption as a legal imperative, regulators have a crucial role around the entire process.
-In terms of innovation, regulatory agencies must determine how new technology implementations will impact the quality, safety, or efficacy of the final product and ensure these technologies are under control and can be implemented without risk to the patient.
+In terms of innovation, regulatory agencies must determine how new technology implementations will impact the quality, safety, or efficacy of the final product and ensure these technologies are under control and can be implemented without risk to the patient.27 When changes are introduced within already approved procedures, they must be revalidated; this fact is usually considered as a penalty introduced by the regulatory requirements.28 Nevertheless this assumption is completely wrong.
+Regulatory bodies are enablers and facilitators of innovation that always ensure patient rights and mainly their health.
+A clear evidence of the regulatory agencies support of new technologies is based on the incorporation of companies’ technology recommendations into their guidelines.22

 Comparative Study